Stay informed with the

-The devil is in the details, and a reader named Jason missed a fine point recently when he emailed me to say he thought players have an edge on the blackjack side bet 21 + 3.
+The devil is in the details, and a reader named Jason missed a fine point recently when he e-mailed me to say he thought players have an edge on the blackjack side bet 21 + 3.
 Your first two cards and the dealer's face-up card are used to make a three-card poker hand.
-If the resulting hand is a flush, straight, three of a kind or straight flush, you're paid at 9-1 odds.
+If the resulting hand is a flush, straight, three-of-a-kind or straight flush, you're paid at 9-to-1 odds.

-Jason wrote, "Being that they use a 6-deck shoe, if you just figure the odds of making a three-card flush, wouldn't that come out to 9-1?
-The way I figure it, the odds of two cards being the same suit would be 3-1.
-If your first card is a diamond, there are three suits that ruin your flush chances and one card that helps (hence 3-1 odds).
-So if the odds of two cards being the same suit are 3-1, wouldn't the odds of three cards being the same suit be 9-1?
+Jason wrote, "Being that they use a 6-deck shoe, if you just figure the odds of making a three-card flush, wouldn't that come out to 9-to-1?
+The way I figure it, the odds of two cards being the same suit would be 3-to-1.
+If your first card is a diamond, there are three suits that ruin your flush chances and one card that helps (hence 3-to-1 odds).
+So if the odds of two cards being the same suit are 3-to-1, wouldn't the odds of three cards being the same suit be 9-to-1?

-"Now if you factor in straight possibilities (which do occur often) and three of a kind possibilities (which are very rare), this would shift the odds to the player's favor.
-I think a 9-1 payout should be offered just if all three cards make a flush."
+"Now if you factor in straight possibilities (which do occur often) and three-of-a-kind possibilities (which are very rare), this would shift the odds to the player's favor.
+I think a 9-to-1 payout should be offered just if all three cards make a flush."